-HUD approved the release of funds for the Local Government Infrastructure Program; outlined in OCD&rsquos Action Plan One; on May 9, 2006, to provide the match funding for FEMA Public Assistance and Hazard Mitigation projects to restore critical local infrastructure damaged by the storms, as well as other eligible local response/recovery activities.
-Action Plan One, Amendment 10, which includes \$100 million for match of Category A&B FEMA PA grants, was submitted to HUD on March 23, 2007.
-The application forms for PA match and FEMA-ineligible repairs to schools, along with instructions for completing them, were posted on the OCD-DRU website, allowing local governments to begin applying for CDBG funds to cover the 10% nonfederal match on FEMA Public Assistance grants.
+Action Plan One, Amendment 10, which includes \$100,000,000 for match of Category A&B FEMA Public Assistance grants, was submitted to HUD on March 23 and approved by HUD on July 13, 2007.
+The application forms for PA match and FEMA-ineligible repairs to schools, along with instructions for completing them, were posted on the OCD-DRU website in May, allowing local governments to begin applying for CDBG funds to cover the 10% non-federal match on FEMA PA grants.
 E-mails were sent to each PA applicant in the state to let them know the application was available, and training sessions/input meetings were held with several potential applicants.
 On June 25, the LRA board passed a resolution reducing the amount of this program by \$20,273,333 in order to provide additional funding to the Road Home program.
+On May 25, the President and Congress provided 100% federal funding for FEMA Public Assistance projects, reducing the required budget of this program to about \$100 million.
+An amendment to Action Plan One will be completed to reallocate the excess funds to other recovery priorities.